Regional statistical structures

 Information about the methodology of estimating the Interregional datasets is available, for example in:

 ŠAFR, K. Dynamic Input-Output analysis – alternative approaches, Dissertation thesis.
-In the process of defence at University of Economics, Prague.
+In the process of defence at Prague University of Economics and Business.

 ŠAFR, K, SIXTA, J. Methods for the Estimates of Regional Economic Structures.
 In Applications of Mathematics and Statistics in Economics (AMSE 2017).
 Wroclaw: Publishing House of Wrocław University of Economics, 2017, s.
 401–418.
 ISBN 978-83-7695-693-0.